DTSchroeder/DSSS2024/README.md

    RETURN COUNT(n) AS nodeCount; //796

 ### Tasks and Examples
-All tasks, examples, and the corresponding documentation is provided in the folders task_0 - task_4.
+All tasks, examples, and the corresponding documentation are provided in the folders task_0 - task_4.